yamacnz/yamacnz/README.md

 Here are some ideas to get you started:
 -->
-👀 Name: Yamaç Naz
+👀 Name: Yamaç Naz<br>
-🖥️ Who?: I'm a Turkish high school student.
+🖥️ Who?: I'm a Turkish high school student.<br>
-🎮�🏀 Interests: Playing FPS  and multiplayer games.Watching and playing basketball.
+🎮🏀 Interests: Playing FPS  and multiplayer games.Watching and playing basketball.<br>